 You can transfer your Lifetime ISA to a Lifetime ISA with another provider, without it counting as a withdrawal.
-However, if you transfer from your Lifetime ISA to any other type of ISA, it counts as a chargeable withdrawal and you'll have to pay the 25% government withdrawal charge.
+However, if you transfer from your Lifetime ISA to any other type of ISA, it counts as a chargeable withdrawal and you'll have to pay the government withdrawal charge of 25%.

-What you get with an AJ Bell Youinvest Lifetime ISA
+What you get with an AJ Bell Lifetime ISA

-Up to £1,000 per year is just one of the bonuses you can look forward to when opening a Lifetime ISA with AJ Bell Youinvest.
+Up to £1,000 per year is just one of the bonuses you can look forward to when opening a Lifetime ISA with AJ Bell.
 Here are some of the others:

-- ✓ Low-cost investing deal from £1.50 and never pay more than £9.95 per online deal - √ Wide investment range choose from 4,000 funds and shares from 24 markets, in addition to investment trusts and ETFs - ✓ Easy to manage access your account online 24/7 and deal on the go with our mobile app
+- Wide investment range choose from 4,000 funds and shares from 24 markets, in addition to investment trusts and ETFs - Easy to manage access your account online 24/7 and deal on the go with our mobile app

 With a long-term investment like a Lifetime ISA, it's important to know your money is in safe hands.
 And few hands are safer than ours.
-With assets under administration of over £46.1 billion, AJ Bell is one of the UK's largest and financially strongest online investment platforms.
+With assets under administration of £80.3 billion, AJ Bell is one of the UK's largest and financially strong online investment platforms.